Back to Blogs

 Dynamics 365 Implementation: Customization Approaches for D365 Finance vs Business Central

-Dynamics 365 Finance & Operations vs Dynamics 365 Business Central Licensing Costs
+Dynamics 365 Finance & Operations vs Dynamics 365 Business Central: Licensing Costs

-• Business Central: Essentials ~$70/user/month; Premium (incl. manufacturing) ~$100/user/month.
+• Business Central: Essentials ~$70/user/month; Premium (including manufacturing) ~$100/user/month

 Dynamics 365 ERP ROI Analysis